ETS-ReactNative5/codeenginetrysample/README.md

 1. From a terminal window, login to your IBM Cloud account using the CLI command:
  `ibmcloud login --sso`

 2. Verify you are targeting the correct region, account, resource group, org and space by running `ibmcloud target`.
  To set any of these to new targets, add `-h` to the command to view the necessary flags for changing the targets  `ibmcloud target -h`
+Example:

 `ibmcloud target -g RESOURCE_GROUP`

-ex:

 `ibmcloud target -g App`